Top Cheapest Food Delivery App in 2026

 - Build Your Own: Custom pricing

 Note: All monthly plans include a robust set of restaurant management features.
-To enable a digital storefront with delivery and online ordering, you simply add an affordable fee.
+To enable a digital storefront with delivery and online ordering, you simply add a fee.
 This allows you to maintain full control while avoiding steep third-party commission costs.

 Delivery Fees